XpressAI/xircuits.io/docs/main/tutorials/events.md

 # Events

-The Xircuits Events System introduces a dynamic way to handle event-driven programming within your Xircuits workflows.
-This system allows components to listen for specific events and react accordingly, enabling a more modular and decoupled design of workflows.
+The Xircuits Events component library introduces a dynamic way to handle event-driven programming within your Xircuits workflows.
+This system allows components to listen for specific events and react accordingly.

-## Overview
+In this tutorial, you will learn how to integrate event-driven functionality into your Xircuits workflows using the `OnEvent` and `FireEvent` components.

+### Prerequisites

-The Events Component Library is included in the base Xircuits installation and requires no additional setup.
-It is ready to use out of the box, allowing for immediate integration of event-driven functionality into your workflows.
+- Ensure you have Xircuits installed.
+The Events component library is included in the base installation, so no additional setup is required.

-Events in Xircuits provide a mechanism for triggering actions in response to specific occurrences within a workflow.
-This is accomplished through two primary components: `OnEvent` and `FireEvent`.
+### Step 1: Setting Up the Workflow

+1. Open your Xircuits workspace.
+2. Create a new workflow or open an existing one where you want to implement the event-driven system.

-### `OnEvent` Component
+### Step 2: Adding the `OnEvent` Component

+1. From the components library, drag and drop the `OnEvent` component into your workflow.
+2. Configure the `OnEvent` component:
+   - **Event Name**: Specify the name of the event you want this component to listen for.
+   - **Actions**: Define the actions to be executed when the event is fired.

+### Step 3: Adding the `FireEvent` Component

+1. Drag and drop the `FireEvent` component into your workflow.
+2. Configure the `FireEvent` component:
+   - **Event Name**: Specify the name of the event you want to trigger.
+   - **Payload**: Optionally, add any data you want to pass along with the event.

+### Step 4: Connecting Components

+1. Connect the `FireEvent` component to the parts of the workflow where you want the event to be triggered.
-The `OnEvent` component acts as an event listener, waiting for a specified event to occur.
-When the event is fired, the `OnEvent` component executes its associated actions.
+2. Ensure the `OnEvent` component is placed appropriately to listen for the triggered event and execute its actions.

-### `FireEvent` Component

-The `FireEvent` component is used to trigger an event.
-All `OnEvent` components listening for this event will be executed, and any data passed as the payload will be available to them.
+### Step 5: Running the Workflow

+1. Run your workflow.
+2. Observe how the `OnEvent` component reacts when the `FireEvent` component triggers the specified event.

 <p align="center">
   <img width="90%" src="/img/docs/tutorials/events.gif"></img>
   <figcaption class="image-caption">Events Preview</figcaption>
 </p>